-Activities that can cause infection include:
+Risky activities that can cause infection include:

-- sharing unsterile equipment for injecting drugs
+- Sharing unsterile or unclean equipment for injecting drugs.

-- piercing the skin with equipment that is not properly cleaned, disinfected and sterilised
+- Piercing the skin with equipment that is not properly cleaned, disinfected and sterilised.

-- sharing razor blades or toothbrushes
+- Sharing razor blades or toothbrushes.

-- coming into contact with infected blood through open cuts or the mucous membranes of another person
+- Coming into contact with infected blood through open cuts or the mucous membranes of another person.

 All blood and blood products produced for medical purposes in Australia are carefully screened for hepatitis B and other blood-borne viruses.
-The risk of getting infected with hepatitis B from a blood transfusion is extremely low (approximately 1 in 764,000).
+The risk of getting infected with hepatitis B from a is extremely low (approximately 1 in 764,000).